Patrick Heeney: "The Soldier's Song"

 Heeney was unable to write music, but had a knowledge of tonic sol-fa and usually composed by trying out melodies on his melodeon.
 "The Soldier's Song" is generally believed to have been composed in 1907, though, in later years, the lyricist Peadar Kearney put the date at 1909 or 1910.
 The English lyrics were the work of Kearney who was a prominent member of the Irish Republican Brotherhood and had been Heeney's musical collaborator since 1903.
 The unusual metre of Kearney's lyrics to "The Soldier's Song" initially gave Heeney considerable trouble in his attempt to fit music to them.
 Other collaborations between Heeney and Kearney include "Michael Dwyer".

 Death and commemoration

 Heeney died in poverty aged 29 in Jervis Street Hospital, Dublin.
 He was buried in an unmarked grave in Drumcondra Cemetery, where a plaque on the wall now commemorates him.
 Peadar Kearney was in London with the Abbey Company at the time of Heeney's death.
-He took up a collection for his deceased friend’s mother.
+He took up a collection for his deceased friend's mother.
 Among the contributors were Michael Collins and Sam Maguire.
 Peadar Kearney dedicated his song Slán Libh to Paddy Heeney.
-In 2010, Dublin City Council named Patrick Heeney House and Crescent, a new 63 housing unit development in Summerhill, in the composer's honour.
+In 2010, Dublin City Council named Patrick Heeney House (apartments) and Patrick Heeney Crescent, a new 63 unit housing development in Summerhill, in the composer's honour.